DecisionsDev/odm-decision-forms/README.md

 ## Quick Start

-Assuming ODM Decision Server is running at [http://localhost:9080](http://localhost:9080), you can run the decision form express server as follows:
+Assuming ODM Decision Server is running at [http://localhost:9080](http://localhost:9080), you can run the decision form (express) server as follows:

 ```bash
 odm-decision-forms
 ```

-Then open your browser at:
+Keeping the server running, open your browser at:

     [http://localhost:3000](http://localhost:3000)

-This will display the list of generated forms for each ruleset stored in Decision Server:
+This displays the list of generated forms for each ruleset stored in ODM Decision Server:

 <img src="https://raw.githubusercontent.com/ODMDev/odm-decision-forms/master/screenshots/home.png" width="50%"></img>